-- The microprocessor has a CYCLS screen, which is used to select CYCLE-SENTRY (CYCLS YES) or Continuous Run (CYCLS No) operation.
-Refer to the appropriate Operator's Manual or Operation and Diagnosis Manual for detailed information about CYCLE-SENTRY selection. - The microprocessor has an OptiSetTM feature that can lockout CYCLE-SENTRY operation and force Continuous Run operation within a programmable range of setpoints.
+The microprocessor has a CYCLS screen, which is used to select CYCLE-SENTRY (CYCLS YES) or Continuous Run (CYCLS No) operation.
+Refer to the appropriate Operator's Manual or Diagnostic Manual for detailed information about CYCLE-SENTRY selection.
+The microprocessor has an OptiSetTM feature that can lockout CYCLE-SENTRY operation and force Continuous Run operation within a programmable range of setpoints.
 This feature can be used to provide continuous air circulation (within the programmed setpoint range) during CYCLE-SENTRY operation.
-Refer to the appropriate Operator's Manual or Operation and Diagnosis Manual for specific information about the OptiSetTM feature.
+Refer to the appropriate Diagnostic Manual for specific information about the OptiSetTM feature.